 A few years back, I attended a rain-asking ceremony known as mukwerera.
-For those who do not practice chivanhu, this might be the only ritual festival associated with chivanhu they have ever heard of.
+For those who do not practice chivanhu, this might just about, be the only ritual festival associated with chivanhu they might have ever heard of.
 There are others, however.
-While religious festivals of Christianity centre on Christ and redemption, those of chivanhu seem to focus on ancestral spirits, the economy and livelihood.
+While religious festivals of christianity centre on Christ and redemption, those of chivanhu seem to focus on ancestral spirits, the economy and livelihood.
 The common ritual festivals of chivanhu include the following:

-Because these festivals involve the brewing of beer, they are commonly referred to as hwahwa or doro.
+Because these festivals involve the brewing of beer, there are commonly referred to as hwahwa or doro.
 So for instance, one might say ‘hwahwa hwemukwerera‘ or ‘hwahwa hwemavhurachando.’
 While I have included bira as one of these rituals, it is actually a general reference to a ritual feast.
-Families hold ritual feasts with various intentions, hence the specific names given to such feasts could vary.
+Families hold such feasts with various intentions, hence the specific names given to such feasts will vary.

 Mukwerera, also known as mukwerere, is a ritual held ahead of the rainy season, in petition for good rains.
 November marks the beginning of the rainy season, so this festival is usually held in the month of October.
 For the Shona , a new month is marked by a new moon.
 This means that the festival should be held in October but before a new moon marking the start of the rainy season.
 For this festival, beer is brewed and poured on sacred ground as a libation to the ancestors.

-When common ritual festivals are held, it is for the entire community under a chieftaincy.
-However, not just anybody can lead the mukwerera ritual; there exists a family anointed to do so.
+These ritual festivals are held for the entire community under a chieftaincy.
+For mukwerera not just anybody can lead the ritual; there exists a family anointed to do so.
 Such a family is said to be the ones who inherited the water gourd ladle (vane mukombe wemvura).
-In addition, all members of the community are expected to contribute inputs to be used for the festival.
+All members of the community are expected to contribute inputs to be used for the ritual.
 Such contributions include sorghum or millet and even cash.
-Pasi told me of how back in the day, even white commercial farmers provided livestock as a contribution towards the festival.
+Pasi told me of how even white commercial farmers provided livestock as a contribution towards the festival.

 I gave Pasi an account of the mukwerera festival I had attended in my village a few years back.
 Interestingly, he told me that the ritual I witnessed is called huruva, and not mukwerera.
 He however pointed out that it is not unusual for people to refer to the huruva ritual as mukwerera.